-The MoodleBites for Administrators is 8 weeks in duration and is delivered in a standard Moodle 2.4 environment - (although most of the content is appropriate for participants using earlier versions of Moodle).
+The MoodleBites for Administrators course is 8 weeks in duration and is delivered in the latest stable Moodle environment (most of the content is appropriate for participants using earlier versions of Moodle).
 Each week contains approximately 2-4 hours work, although this varies depending on your experience administering Moodle and how much extension work you wish to complete

 This course is not suitable for Teachers, unless you are also administering your Moodle site, or will be doing so in the near future !

-This course is for people who administer their organisation (or own) Moodle site.
+This course is for people who administer their organisations (or own) Moodle site.

 Designed for people who are currently Administering a Moodle site and want to ensure they are 'administering Moodle effectively and efficiently', or new Moodle Administrators.

-MoodleBites for Administrators fee is NZ$499+GST per person.
+MoodleBites for Administrators fee is USD $499+GST per person.

-At this time we are able to offer a discount to a special rate of NZ$399+GST
+At this time we are able to offer a discount to a special rate of USD $399+GST

 You can register for this course using the "Register Now" link on the Front Page.